mak372/Tweet-emotion-recognition/README.md

-This project uses makes use of Natural Lanaguage Processing techniques to predict the emotion associated with a tweet with 88% accuracy
+This project uses makes use of Natural Lanaguage Processing techniques to predict the emotion associated with a tweet The model achieves a test accuracy of 88%